 We provide resources to young people in Wandsworth and the surrounding areas, by suppling advice and assistance.
 We organise programmes of physical, educational and other activities, to support families who are effected by violent crimes.

 The NSP aims to support young people, empower them and equip them with the tools necessary, to build their confidence to succeed in life.
-For example encouraging young people to get involved with competitions that enable them to challenge themselves.

 Please help us to raise awareness and reinforcing the messages “Stop Our Children Dying On Our Streets”.
 We are raising funds to set up and service a “What’s Bothering You? helpline.
-To donate, please go to our GoFundMe page:
+To donate, please go to our GoFundMe page.

 Jennifer Beckford delivers talks and presentations to different communities and institutions, where she covers her experience with her son passing, how she was able to forgive the perpetrator, what the needs to be do moving forward and the Nicholas Stewart Projects plans.